Arborfield

 School-children in costume for Empire Day 1926

 Empire Day, 1926, was celebrated at Arborfield, Newland and Barkham School.
 See how the Reading Mercury recorded the pageant.
+We have a photo from another Empire Day from the 1930s, and we have identified most of the children in it.

 The Reading Mercury also featured a Missionary Day at Arborfield Grange in Summer 1920, and a Women's Institute fete in September 1920.
 By the Autumn of that year, there was a Rabies scare in Reading, and Arborfield became part of the "dangerous area" where dogs had to be muzzled.